christopher5106/christopher5106.github.io/_posts/2018-10-20-course-zero-deep-learning.markdown

 Note that the gradient is between -1 and 1: for a negative class ($$ \tilde{p} == 0 $$), the derivative is positive, and the highest the prediction has been positive, the higher the derivative it will be; for a positive class, the derivative will always be negative, and the lowest the prediction to be positive, the more negative the derivative will be.

+Since Softmax is monotonic, Softmax output computation is not required for inference, the highest logit corresponds to the highest probability... except if you need the probability to estimate the confidence.

 **Conclusion**: it is easier to backprogate gradients computed on Softmax+CrossEntropy together rather than backpropagate separately each : the derivative of the Softmax+CrossEntropy with respect to the output of the model for the right class, let's say the "cat" class, will be 0.8 - 1 = - 0.2, if the model has predicted a probability of 0.8 for this class, and the update will follow the negative slope to encourage to increase the prediction ; the derivative of the Softmax+CrossEntropy with respect to an output for a different class will be 0.4 is it has predicted a probability of 0.4, encouraging the model to decrease this value.

 **Exercise**: Compute the derivative of Sigmoid+BinaryCrossEntropy combined.